douglasF5/amber-web-app/README.md

-# Amber podcasts web app - Exercise from NLW 5 by Rocketseat
+# Amber podcasts web app

 * [About](#about)
 * [Project screenshots](#project-screenshots)